brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**The Psychology of Time Travel** — Kate Mascarenhas

+Ah, time-travel and lesbians: two of my favorite things.
+This book was an interesting take on time-travel, and inevitable meeting of your future and past selves.
+I really enjoyed the small strange moments between characters.

 **From the Fatherland with Love** — Ryu Murakami

 One of the more bonkers books that Ryu Murakami has written, it combines both  his fascination with violence with a scathing satire on bureaucracy.
 I couldn’t put this down and found myself alternatively horrified and laughing.